taeeekim/bmeg310/assignment 2/Assignment 2.md

 ## Change Log
 Oct 28, 2020: Typo found in question 3.6 was updated, please review if you already answered.
 Relevant Piazza posts: @217<br/>
 Nov 4, 2020: Added Q3.6 hint: assume no overlap between exonic and intronic tags within a variant entry.
 Relevant Piaza posts: @217, @242
+Nov 5, 2020: Edit on hint for 3.3, use the first snpEff annotation entry of a given variant to answer all relevant questions

 ## Data and Requirements
 You can download the data for Q1-Q2 from [here](https://github.com/bmeg310ubc/bmeg310/blob/master/assignment%202/single_cell_RNA_seq_bam.sam)